 Phase 1(Background - Week 1 and 2).
-During the first two weeks students will be exposed to the fundamental principles of Data Analytics and Visual interaction as described in the VisMaster-book.
+During the first two weeks students will review the fundamental principles of Data Analytics and Visual interaction as described in the VisMaster-book.

 Phase 3(Project Prototype Progress Report- Week 4 -5 -6).
 Development and Evaluation of an operational Prototype.
 Faculty will evaluate project progress and assess the feasibility of project completion by the end of the semester.
 Only those projects judged as feasible will be allowed to move forward.
 Those students whose projects do not get selected will be assigned to become testers and project writers of those projects moving forward.

 Phase 4(Pre Final Defense- Week 7, 8, 9, 10) Faculty sponsors will meet alternatively every week with sponsored projects to monitor their progress.
 During week 10 each project will have a pre final defense presentation.
-One third of the projects will be chosen for a final gala presentation (on week 14) in front of the class and a faculty/industry jury.
+A subset of the projects will be chosen for a final gala presentation (on week 14) in front of the class and a faculty/industry jury.